schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

 </Task>
 ```

-Then, we'll add simple elements to `requester` like we did before for `Task`:
+Then, we'll add primitive elements to `requester` like we did before for `Task`:
 ```xml
 <Task xmlns="http://hl7.org/fhir">
     <meta>